WebAssembly/component-model/design/mvp/CanonicalABI.md

 * `drop` *must not* be called on a readable or writable end with an operation pending, and thus `drop` notifies the opposite end.

-The `read` method implements the `ReadableStream.read` interface described above and is called by either `stream.read` or the host, depending on who is passed the readable end of the stream.
+The `read` method implements `ReadableStream.read` and is called by either `stream.read` or the host, depending on who is passed the readable end of the stream.
 If the reader is first to rendezvous, then all the parameters are stored in the `pending_*` fields, requiring the reader to wait for the writer to rendezvous.
 If the writer was first to rendezvous, then there is already a pending `ReadableBuffer` to read from, and so the reader copies as much as it can (which may be less than a full buffer's worth) and eagerly completes the copy without blocking.
 In the final special case where both the reader and pending writer have zero-length buffers, the writer is notified, but the reader remains blocked:
 ```python
   def read(self, inst, dst_buffer, on_copy, on_copy_done):
     if self.dropped: